US Fulbright Logo

 Housing Arrangements

-The host schools will assist grantees to find suitable accommodation and provide advice and support when settling in.
-Taking into consideration their needs, living standards, and finances, grantees can decide to live in school dormitories (if the host school provides this option) or rent an apartment.
-The monthly rent differs, depending on the type of accommodation and placement.
-School dormitories are the most affordable type of accommodation, sometimes provided free of charge for ETAs.
-Rent in bigger cities is higher than in smaller towns.
-Private apartments in Slovakia are usually furnished with basic equipment (bed, wardrobe, table, chairs, stove, refrigerator).
-The Commission provides grantees with a monthly stipend sufficient to cover housing, as well as food, and daily needs.
+The host schools will assist grantees in finding suitable accommodation and provide advice and support when settling in.
+Taking into consideration their needs, living standards, and finances, grantees can decide to live in school dormitories (if the host school provides this option) or rent an apartment or room.
+The monthly rent differs depending on the type of accommodation and location.
+School dormitories are the most affordable type of accommodation; however, they may offer less comfort.

 Fulbright Program Management Contact